Typhoon In-fa: Taiwan

-The Central Weather Bureau issued a heavy rainfall warning for Kaohsiung, Pingtung County and Hengchun Peninsula and a sea warning for the northern and eastern coasts of the country as In-fa's periphery neared; the former was canceled at 02:05 UTC (10:05 TST).
+The Central Weather Bureau issued a heavy rainfall warning for Kaohsiung, Pingtung County and the Hengchun Peninsula, and a sea warning for the northern and eastern coasts of the country as In-fa's periphery neared; the former was canceled at 02:05 UTC (10:05 TST).
 The mountainous terrain of Taiwan was warned to lead to catastrophic flooding and landslides due to the rainfall that In-Fa may bring.
 Up to 12 to 20 inches of rainfall was forecasted.
 By the evening of July 21, the CWB issued a sea warning for the country.
 On the next day, a heavy rain advisory was issued by the CWB for the northern portion of the country (except Yilan County) and later, the area was further included.
 COVID-19 vaccination appointments were also canceled on July 23 due to the storm.
 Different offices and schools in the northwest portion of the country were forced to close temporarily due to the threats of landslides and heavy rains.
 The sea warning was lifted on July 24 as In-fa veered away from the country.